 Given the ongoing time crunch lawyers face, the ABA notes that many legal professionals “tend to throw more hours at a problem instead of finding more efficient ways to manage their practice.”
 They’re missing a valuable opportunity.
 By automating and simplifying lawyer time tracking with legal technology, firms can save time, improve tracking and billing accuracy, and increase productivity by revealing day-to-day inefficiencies in their processes.

 According to The National Law Review, automated timekeeping tools for lawyers “take a lot of the error, stress, and time out of the tracking process,” while helping identify and track potential lost revenue.
-With digital law firm time tracking, lawyers can see where they’re losing time on unrelated, non-billable tasks that impede the workflow.
+With digital law firm time tracking, lawyers can see where they’re losing time on non-billable tasks that impede workflow.

 You may like these posts

 A good time tracking system will help you reduce the mental effort and energy you use tracking billable hours.
 Systems like Clio Manage offer a myriad of options to track your time in the way that’s easiest and most convenient for you.

 No matter how you track your time, every work entry gets put into a comprehensive timesheet (tracked on the Activities page in Clio Manage) that’s unique to every member of your firm.
 With your time tracking information in one place, you can review, edit, or delete a time entry at any time.

 Of course, lawyer time tracking is just one part of the billing process.
 The most efficient and profitable law firms create systems that make billing easier from end-to-end, and technology can help with this too.
 For instance, take Clio’s fully-integrated billing and case management system.
 Using Clio Manage, you can automatically generate all of your bills with a full record of time entries and work descriptions unique to every case and client in your system.
 You’ll get clear, accurate bills in a fraction of the time it takes to create them manually.